gluru/gluru.github.io/index.md

 It is also possible to use our JS-SDK in conjunction with [Google Tag Manager (GTM) section](./google-tag-manager).
 GTM facilitates to enable advanced features such as [custom events tracking](./tracking-documentation), A/B testing and/or to load the Widget with different configurations.

+To see how to add your own **callbacks** to our widget events you can check the documentation and examples [here](./custom-callbacks).

 ### REST APIs